joffrey-bion/chrome-devtools-kotlin/README.md

 # chrome-devtools-kotlin

-A Kotllin client based on the Chrome DevTools Protocol
+A Kotlin client based on the Chrome DevTools Protocol